-The terms for testing and evaluating wines by human "smelling and tasting" are numerous, a few of which include tasting, tasting, wine tasting and wine tasting.
+The terms for testing and evaluating wine by "smelling and tasting" carried out by humans are numerous, a few of which are, for example, degustation, tasting, wine tasting and wine tasting.
 This is a sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained in the process according to established rules and criteria using generally valid and comprehensible terms (see wine talk).
-This is not done in a scientific-analytical way with technical or other aids, but "only" through the sensory organs such as the eye, nose, palate and tongue.
+This is not done in a scientific-analytical way with technical or other aids, but sensory "only" through the sensory organs such as eye, nose, palate and tongue.
 This may result in an evaluation by awarding points according to various systems.
-As a supplement to this, however, there are also possibilities to make an objective measurement by means of exact, chemical analyses.
-This is, for example, the determination of alcohol content, total extract, residual sugar, acids, sulphur and other substances in the wine.
+As a supplement to this, however, there are also possibilities to carry out an objective measurement by means of exact, chemical analyses.
+This is, for example, the determination of alcohol content, total extract, residual sugar, acids, sulphur and other substances.

 Professional tasters can, however, disregard such influencing factors and judge a wine quite "fairly" and "objectively" by, of course, disregarding their personal likes and dislikes as much as possible.
 However, this can only be achieved through years of practice and experience.
 In order to eliminate influences by external circumstances such as the lighting mentioned above, professional tastings take place in a sparsely furnished, neutral environment.
 The famous English taster Michael Broadbent (1927-2020) tasted over 70,000 wines.
 But it is precisely he who does not use any of the scoring systems described below in his evaluations, instead awarding one to five stars.
 Likewise, the well-known wine author Hugh Johnson uses his own scheme with 12 levels.
 In addition to theoretical knowledge, the following skills are required: Smell acuity, ability to distinguish and remember, ability to concentrate and the greatest possible objectivity.
 The perception threshold plays an important role.
 This is the limit in the mg/l range and below which one can identify and name a substance.